pfmaggi/pfmaggi.github.io/content/posts/br_corkscrew_solutions.md

 Corrado!
 My first real manager 20+ years ago, and a good friend since.

-[Corrado De Sanctis](https://www.linkedin.com/in/cdesanctis/) organizes a few agile communities between London and Milan and I try to follow his suggestions closely[^1].
+[Corrado De Sanctis](https://www.linkedin.com/in/cdesanctis/) organizes a few agile communities between London and Milan and I try to follow his suggestions closely.
+{{< marginnote >}}
+Knowing Corrado he would argue that it is much better to talk to people and try things first-hand instead of reading a book.
+But we don't all learn in the same way.
+You should pick your option based on how you learn best.
+I've to ruminate on topics, having the time to look at things from different angle to appreciate them before getting the benefit from talking with someone about an idea.
+At least, this is how I feel confident learning new things.
+{{</ marginnote >}}
 This book, and in general Clarke Ching’s work, comes from one of his suggestion/events.
 If you are interested in agile and digital  transformation, I encourage you to join one of these communities:

 - [Digital Transformation in London](https://www.meetup.com/digital-transformation-in-london/)